dsp-uga/purah-p2/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
-    │
+        └── Project2.ipynb <- Python Notebook that contains *all the code* for this project │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │